umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Viewing-and-Exporting-Entries/index.md

 2. Navigate to the **Entries** you wish to export.
 3. Click **Export** in the top-right corner of the screen.
     ![Export button](images/Export.png)
 4. The Export dialog opens.
-Choose a format to export Form records to.
+Choose a format to export the Form records to.
     ![Export all dialog](images/ExportAllDialog.png)
 5. Click **Done**.

 ## Record Actions

-When selecting entries it is possible to execute Actions.
+When selecting entries, it is possible to execute Actions.
 To select an entry, click anywhere on the entry.

 :::note
-Clicking on the *Name* opens a view where you can see the entire entry.
+Clicking on the *Name* opens a view where you can see the entire entry details.
 :::

 ![Record bulk actions](images/BulkActions.png)